alchemy-web-bootcamp-spring-2019/bootcamp-prep/class01-dev-environment/mob-programming.md

 1. **Brief Retrospectives**: In a brief 1-5 minute retrospective, the mob asks itself what they noticed about their Tools, Environment, Interactions, and Resources.
 Out of those observations, is there anything they can improve with a simple change?

-1. **Break**: Industry-wide, the most recognized problem solving and software debugging tool is a break, free of electronics or screens, such as a drink of water, a short walk, or a refreshing chat.
+1. **Break**: Industry-wide, the most recognized problem-solving and software-debugging tool is a break, free of electronics or screens, such as a drink of water, a short walk, or a refreshing chat.

 **Why**